vivek09pathak/Behavioural_cloning/README.md

 |	Fully connected					|				10 out							|
 |	Fully connected					|				1 out							|

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+I used Udacity recorded data provided as my Training data.
 Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles thinking that this would increase my data to 3 times.For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

 After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I then  pre-processed this data by using lambda function by normalizing it and bring it to mean center followed by cropping of data.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was Z as evidenced by 5 I used an adam optimizer so that manually training the learning rate wasn't necessary.